yoyoberenguer/HueShift/README.md

-The original image is sliced into equal or near-equal size data chunks and pushed into a multiprocessing queue in order to be processed simultaneously by designated number of sub-process called <<listener>>.
+The original image is sliced into equal or near-equal size data chunks and pushed into a multiprocessing queue in order to be processed simultaneously by designated number of sub-process called "listener".
 Those process are spawn at start and run in the background, waiting for data to be pushed.
 When a job is complete, process are becoming idle until another job is pushed into the queue.
 When all image portions have been processed (Queue empty), the image reconstruction is taking place.